contoso-dnf-a/core/README.md

 The .NET Core platform is made of several components, which includes the managed compilers, the runtime, the BCL and the application model, such as ASP.NET.
+The core repository is the starting point to engage in and learn about the .NET Core stack.

+## .NET Core Platform

+The .NET Core platform is made of several components, which includes the managed compilers, the runtime, the BCL and the application model, such as ASP.NET.

 * [.NET Core Framework](https://github.com/dotnet/corefx)
 * [.NET Compiler Platform ("Roslyn")](https://roslyn.codeplex.com)